Packaging machines for legal cannabis products: A beginner's guide

 - High accuracy, even at high speeds.
 Measuring and weighing your product by hand is imperfect at best.
 And if you try to speed up a manual packing process you will likely sacrifice accuracy.
 Pairing an automated packaging machine with a high-accuracy multi-head scale gives you the best of both worlds: Accuracy to a tenth of a gram, even at high speeds.

 - A fresher product.
-Exposure to air, light, humidity, and the elements can directly affect the potency and effectiveness of cannabis products.
+Exposure to oxygen, light, humidity, and the elements can directly affect the potency and effectiveness of cannabis products.
 Packaging automation technologies can mitigate these factors to greatly increase the shelf-life and protection of expensive cannabis products.

 Cannabis packaging machine types & recommendations